BartMassey/rust-nonstdio/README.md

 * Buffered stdout is working.

+* Locking buffered stdio by adding an `Option<MutexGuard>` to the buffer is working.

 * TODO: Finish stdin, stderr.

-* TODO: Add the ability to lock buffered stdio by adding an `Option<MutexGuard>` to the buffer.
-This should also eliminate any need for a `ReentrantMutex`?
+* TODO: Figure out why `std::io` uses a `ReentrantMutex` so that we can find out whether we should too. `parking_lot` has one if needed.

 * TODO: Add a line buffering option for buffered output.